metasnf

 validation: take the top clustering solutions found in some training

-data, assign predicted clusters to some held out test subjects, and then
+data, assign predicted clusters to some held out test observations, and

-characterize those test subjects to see how well the clustering solution
+then characterize those test observations to see how well the clustering

 Here’s a quick step through of the complete procedure, from the beginning, with label propagation to validate our findings.